A photographer's top tips for making the most of Enlighten 2025 | HerCanberra

 Posted on

-After all, you can get can’t get much more photogenic than neon lights and artistic projections as night falls.
-Luckily, local photographer Snaps by Sal has been at every night of Enlighten for the last few years – and head of the event launch this weekened, she has plenty of tips to share.
+After all, it doesn’t get much more photogenic than neon lights and artistic projections as night falls.
+Luckily, local photographer Snaps by Sal has been at Enlighten every night for the last few years, and ahead of the event launch this weekend, she has plenty of tips to share.

 Read on and get snapping!